 Lily’s boundless energy and drive along with her diverse skills and experience are well utilised in her role at the Halikos Group which is a multi-faceted company with interests across seven industries as diverse as development, construction, real estate and retail.
-Lily is the Executive Assistant to the Managing Director and Marketing Manager, and is proud to be part of a Territory owned and operated business employing almost 400 people.
+Lily is the Executive Services Manager, and is proud to be part of a Territory owned and operated business employing almost 400 people.
 Lily is also the Chair of the Halikos Helping Hands committee which is a staff run group that raises money for local charities.

 Lily’s received national recognition in 2017, when Lily was a finalist in the CEO Magazine Executive of the Year Awards, Executive Assistant category.
 In 2016, Lily was the Runner Up in the Executive PA Magazine Excellence Awards, ‘Up and Coming’ Category.

 Susan Jeakings – Executive Assistant, Bookkeeper and AIOP NSW Division President